zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

       --- SCEV, Scalar Evolution Interpretation (AddRec, Add, Unknown, Constant), Array Access Pattern

-**Experiment 14**: (WIP) Evaluation of timing and resource considering HLS directives **[PASS CODE](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Implementations/HI_WithDirectiveTimingResourceEvaluation)**

-      --- Array Partitioning, Loop Pipelining, Loop Unrolling

-**Experiment 15**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS
+**Experiment 14**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS

       --- IR transformation, Timing/Resource Evaluation for special structures on FPGA

-## Updates will be delayed for 2 months because I am occupied by my internship and thesis writing.
-Contact me if help is needed.

 ***